celesteisyy/SQL-Server/README.md

 # About Repo:
-This repository contains notebooks that outline the steps for processing data and preparing for upload.
-Some projects are part of a group assignment where different tasks were distributed among team members.
+This repository contains notebooks FROM BADM554 coursework.
+These are individual works subtracted from the groupwork where represent my personal efforts.

 ## Kaggle Data Processing for Azure Upload (badm554-miniproj1.ipynb)